Products

 Californicus are <1 mm long, pear-shaped and their colour varies depending on diet.
 The eggs are clear to white, oval shaped, and larger than spider mite eggs (which are round).
 Californicus tend to lay their eggs on the underside of leaves, in sheltered areas along veins or on leaf hairs.

-Download our Californicus technical information sheet here.
+Download our Californicus tech sheet

 Key target pests